-Description of 21st Century Skills: This course has been designed to develop the skills and knowledge of students to be physically active for life.
+This course has been designed to develop the skills and knowledge of students to be physically active for life.
 Students will perform a variety of tasks that will develop leadership, collaboration and communication skills within team environments.
 The units will be designed throughout the year to develop the literacy of students.

-Description of the Learning: Students will develop the physical and social skills for participating in a variety of sports and games.
+Students will develop the physical and social skills for participating in a variety of sports and games.
 Students will engage in the following units for the Movement and Physical Activity component of this subject: